tangkenyi2001/tangkenyi2001.github.io/docs/worker-controller/intro.md

 Despite these optimizations, the standard vLLM architecture incurs high "cold-start" latency.
 This latency is negligible for static deployments but becomes a major hindrance in dynamic serving scenarios.

 This project, conducted as my Final Year Project at NTU, re-engineers the vLLM worker-controller architecture.
 My goal was to reduce cold start latency in large language model inference.
+You can view the repository [here.](https://github.com/tangkenyi2001/vllm/tree/ken/WorkerController/vllm/worker_controller)

 ## Current Implementation
 ![Current vLLM implmentation](/img/docs/portfolio-website/worker-controller/api_layer.png)